 Unfortunately, the movie was rubbish.
 The book is an amazing tale spun by Orson Scott Card of a six year old child who is essentially kidnapped by the government to be trained to fight the aliens.
 We watch Ender grow and learn, by the end of the book, Ender is 11.
 In the movie he starts off 12 and ends 15.
 They also change the ending which is the catalyst for the rest of the series.

 The rest of the series is amazing, Card takes us through Ender’s entire life.

 I was pretty conflicted whether to put Harry Potter in the book section or the movie section as both are great.

 Fist off, let me say I LOVE games.
 I’ll play any game anytime.
-But here are some top dogs:
+But here are some top choices: